hinzy97/Q64_SAM_ExecutionTimeModel/README.md

 # Q64_SAM: Deterministic Execution Time Prediction for Spark Applications

+This repository provides a reproducible implementation of the SAM model for Query-64 under static allocation settings.

 This Jupyter Notebook implements the Static Allocation Model (SAM), a graph-based deterministic model for predicting execution time of Spark applications.

 The model is based on prior peer-reviewed work: